I want to talk about something that I feel is so important it needed its own section on my website.

 When I take photos of my clients, I always keep in mind that these photos are not just for them, but for the ones not in the photos.
 For their parents, grandparents, children, or grandchildren who aren’t even born yet.

-I started this business to create a service where people can have their stories told, their essence captured, and memories preserved.
+I started this business to create a service where people can have their stories told, their personalities captured, and memories preserved.
 Not only in a way that is beautiful and artistic, but in a way where it can be cherished, experienced, archived, and handed down.

 My goal is for you to be able to create a tangible legacy, not just images to post for a few social media likes and then forgotten.